GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 ----------

-Although the framing offsets of serialised data are always stored in little-endian byte order, the data visible to the user (via the interface mandated by requirement ) is allowed to be in either big or little-endian byte order.
+Although the framing offsets of serialised data are always stored in little-endian byte order, the data visible to the user (via the interface mandated by the requirements) is allowed to be in either big or little-endian byte order.
 This is referred to as the “encoding byte order”.
 When transmitting messages, this byte order should be specified if not explicitly agreed upon.